 Place the flour, cinnamon, baking powder, and salt in a medium bowl and whisk to combine; set aside.

 Place the butter, peanut butter, 1/2 cup of the granulated sugar, and brown sugar in the bowl of a stand mixer fitted with the paddle attachment.
 (Alternatively, use an electric hand mixer and large bowl.)
-Beat at medium speed until lightened in color and creamy, about 2 minutes.
+Beat on medium speed until lightened in color and creamy, about 2 minutes.

 With the mixer on low speed, beat in the egg and vanilla.
 Scrape down the sides of the bowl.
 Beat in the flour mixture on low speed until just combined.

-Place remaining 1/4 cup sugar in a shallow bowl or plate.
+Place the remaining 1/4 cup sugar in a shallow bowl or plate.
 Using a spoon or cookie scoop, measure 1 1/2 tablespoons of dough from the bowl.
 Roll between the palms of your hands to form a ball, then roll in the sugar to evenly coat.
 Place on the prepared baking sheets about 2 inches apart, 12 cookies per sheet.

 Bake for 5 minutes.
 Rotate the baking sheets between racks and from front to back.
 Bake until the cookies are lightly browned around the bottom, 5 to 7 minutes more.